 Even if it’s only to take out their credit card to pay for a Starbucks coffee, every celebrity wants to show off their American Express “Black Card.”

-Just because celebrities bring in cash like an ATM, doesn’t mean they know how to manage it, which is why so many stars have filed for bankruptcy.
+Just because celebrities bring in cash like an ATM, doesn’t mean they know how to manage it, which is why so many stars have filed for bankruptcy and turned to credit card debt relief programs.

 The truth is, this AMEX card that so many of the rich and famous people carry has the most expensive annual fee out of any credit card on the market and awful cash-back options.